Automatic Irrigation System using an Arduino Uno

 DC Motor Pump for Automatic irrigation system

-We need a small pump to irrigate the plant, but in the case of a garden, we need to drive a larger pump that can provide a higher volume of water depending on the size of your garden which can’t be directly powered by an Arduino.
-So in case you need to operate a larger pump, a driver is necessary to provide enough current for the pump, to show that I am using a 5v relay.
+We need a small pump to irrigate the plant, but in the case of a garden, we need to drive a larger pump that can provide a higher volume of water, depending on the size of your garden, which can’t be directly powered by an Arduino.
+So, in case you need to operate a larger pump, a driver is necessary to provide enough current for the pump, as shown that I am using a 5V relay.
 You can also use an AC-powered pump and use a suitable relay.
-The working will remain the same as shown in this project, you just have to replace the DC power input connected to the relay with an AC power input and have to power your Arduino with a separate DC power source.
+The working will remain the same as shown in this Automatic irrigation system using an Arduino Uno project; you just have to replace the DC power input connected to the relay with an AC power input, and have to power your Arduino with a separate DC power source.

 Components Required for the Automatic Irrigation System